 An in-depth market study on the supermarket breakfast cereal and category

 A brief history of breakfast cereal

 Breakfast cereal, especially those loaded with sugar, are losing market share to a whole host of competitors.
 Yogurt, breakfast bars and even fast food are eating their…breakfast.

 Questions that need to be asked.
 What happened?
 And what can those brands do to take back market share?
 Even the Kellogg brand is seeing quickly declining sales.
 More importantly, what should the competitors (yogurt, bars, etc.) fear going forward?

-So, to truly understand this market, let’s begin by looking at the ready-to-eat breakfast market by looking back.
+To truly understand this market, let’s begin by looking at the birth of the ready-to-eat breakfast market.

 For decades, the traditional breakfast food for the masses was oat-based porridge (a breakfast cereal).
 While the wealthy ate meat-based breakfasts.

 As a result, in the US, as the market became increasingly affluent, porridges and other cereals were replaced by an upwardly mobile aspirational meat and egg-based breakfasts.
 The old cooked cereals were seen as plebeian.

 In the late 1800s, health movements blossomed in the US.
 And these reformers encouraged health conscious Americans to cut back on meat consumption at breakfast.

 The biggest change to the morning diet can be directly traced to one of the world’s greatest brands — Kellogg’s.
 And its Seventh Day Adventists beginnings.

 The rise of Kellogg

 John Harvey Kellogg was a health and fitness force in his time.
-And, his sanitarium in Michigan was a recovery destination for well-to-do Americans for many decades.
+His sanitarium in Michigan was a recovery destination for well-to-do Americans for many decades.

 Health retreats at his sanatorium were more immersive of an experience than ranch-spas and adventure-spas of today.
 And, they were where the important and wealthy retreated for a rest cure.

-Kellogg’s religious belief emphasized exercise and vegetarianism.
-And, led him to invent ready-to-eat breakfast foods made of grains for his visitors.
+Kellogg’s religious belief emphasized exercise and vegetarianism, leading him to invent ready-to-eat breakfast foods made of grains for his visitors.

 Eventually, Kellogg’s of Battle Creek was born.
 Today, the Kellogg’s brand is synonymous with Corn Flakes and many other breakfast cereals.

 As a result, he began experimenting with grain products.
 So, in 1898, he introduced Grape Nuts.
 Now, the war was on over breakfast products and continues to this day.